-Join Chris Reilly for an in-depth discussion in this video Using the Remote Control panel, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Using the Remote Control panel, part of Learning Grasshopper.

 It can sometimes be a challenge to work back and forth between the Grasshopper window, and the Rhino window.
 Especially when you get into more complex definitions.
 Things can start to get pretty cumbersome.
 Now of course, we can minimize the Grasshopper window, just by double-clicking in the title bar.
 And this gives more room to the Rhino window.
 But then of course, all of our controls in Grasshopper are hidden.
 To work around this, we can take advantage of Grasshopper's remote control panel.
 Which we can access under the View menu heading.
 So if I click on Remote Control Panel.
 This brings up a panel and this is actually part of Rhino.
 So when we minimize Grasshopper, the remote control panel stays visible.